Apr 24, 2026

 If your refund is smaller than expected and doesn't cover the loan you received against its balance, you'll be responsible for paying back the difference, plus any loan fees.

-Most tax preparation companies won’t let you take out an advance against the full value of your anticipated return, which can help reduce the chance of this scenario.
-Still, it’s important to realize that if you reported any inaccurate information or need to correct your tax return after it’s filed, you might receive a smaller return and could have to repay part of your advance.
+Most tax prep services won't let you take out an advance against the full value of your anticipated return.
+Still, it's important to realize that if you reported any inaccurate information or need to correct your tax return after it's filed, you might receive a smaller return and could have to repay part of your advance.

 Convenient?
 Yes.
 Perfect?
 Not quite.
 Income tax loans do have trade-offs.